top of page

 Today, we aim to narrow down your handgun choices and show you a handful of the top-tier concealed carry weapons on the market.
 Before we start talking about specific handguns, though, let's look at a couple of things you should focus on before making a purchase.

-Choosing a New Concealed Carry Weapon
+Choosing a Firearm for Concealed Carry Self-Defense

 Your concealed carry weapon may very well be the most important firearm choice you ever make!
 This weapon could save your own life or even the lives of your loved ones.
 So you want to make sure you take your time and consider everything you can while making your choice.
 Let’s look at a few of the most important questions you should ask before buying.